Gennadiy Nevelskoy icebreaker

 Gennadiy Nevelskoy icebreaker Wiki

-Another newbuild Russian icebreaking support vessels include the Gazprom Neft's Alexander Sannikov (2018) and Andrey Vilkitsky (2018).
-Both serve Gazprom's Arctic Gate (Novy Port offshore crude-oil loading terminal) of the Novoportovskoye oil field.
+Other newbuild Russian icebreaking support vessels include Gazprom Neft's Alexander Sannikov (2018) and Andrey Vilkitsky (2018).
+Both serve Gazprom’s Arctic Gate terminal (Novy Port offshore crude oil loading facility) at the Novoportovskoye oil field.